 This page and subpages outline the doctoral study and examination procedure at the Faculty of Computer Science and Mathematics.
 Slightly different rules apply to doctorates in a joint procedure with a foreign university, see § 17 of the General Doctoral Degree Regulations (for acceptance as a doctoral candidate from October 2018) or § 23-27 of the Doctoral Degree Regulations (for admission before October 2018).

 It is possible to enrol as a doctoral student.
 This gives you student status.
-Detailed information on this can be obtained from the Registrar's Office.
+Detailed information on this can be obtained from the Student Registration Office.
 To enrol in a doctoral programme, you must submit an informal certificate from your doctoral supervisor, the so-called "Betreuungszusage".

 Doctoral studies are legally limited to a maximum duration of three years.
 Upon justified application, the enrolment can be extended with the written approval of the doctoral supervisor / doctoral supervisor.
-The Registrar's Office is also your contact for this.
+The Student Registration Office is also your contact for this.

 In addition to the optional enrolment, there is the compulsory (subject-related) admission to the doctoral programme at the Faculty of Computer Science and Mathematics.
-This is done via the dean's office with the chairperson of the doctoral committee.
+This is done via the Dean's Office with the chairperson of the Board of Examiners for Doctoral Awards.
 Subject-Specific Doctoral Degree

 In general, you must provide a supervision agreement.
 The application or acceptance does not result in a deadline for submission.

 A template for the application for admission or the necessary declaration is available from the Dean's Office on request.

 For doctorates in joint procedure with a foreign university you can find information under the following links:

 - PhD in Co-supervision within IRIXYS (Cotutelle between the Uni Passau and INSA Lyon)